patleeman/VSNotes/README.md

 - Set `langId` to a language and `name` to `null` and a menu will open with all available snippets for your chosen language.
 - Set both `langId` and `name` to null to disable automatic snippet insertion.

-### Templates
+### Snippet selection

+[New in 0.7.0] VS Notes adds the ability to choose markdown snippets on new note creation.
+To use this new feature, you first must add markdown snippets with a  `vsnote_` prefix.

-VS Notes adds the concept of "templates".
-A template is basically a snippet so to create a new template just go to: Code > Preferences > User Snippets and add your template.
+Navigate to `Code > Preferences > User Snippets > Markdown` and add additional snippets.
 For example:

 ```
-  "vsnote_TEMPLATE_NAME": {
+  "vsnote_meeting_template": {
-    "prefix": "vsnote_TEMPLATE_NAME",
+    "prefix": "vsnote_meeting_template",
     "body": [
       "---",
       "tags:",